ShiftSoftware/ShiftFrameworkWebsite/docs/back-end/printing/printing-todo-sublist.md

 ## Editing The PDF Template

-First, open the PDF template inside Fast Print Designer.
+First, open the PDF template inside FastReport Designer.
 Then, add a new table as the following example:

 | [Statuses.Name] | | | |
 | ----------- | ----------- | ----------- | ----------- |